saraclohisey/lab_handbook/Lab_Handbook.md

 Along with the chance to present interesting papers at lab meeting, you're invited to take part in journal club which is held mostly online.
 There is a slack channel for this if you'd like to join and talk to Josh about being put on the rota.
 Journal club helps us learn about the different subjects in the lab different people work on, but also a chance to talk about fun and interesting science.
 One week it's a complicated algorithm, the next an ethical discussion and sometimes it's just pretty microscope pictures :)

-### Meetings - One-on-one and project meetings
+### Meetings - One:one and project meetings

 * Show up to scheduled meetings and be on time.
-* Email Kenny and Jen if you'd like a one-on-one with Kenny.
+* Email Kenny if you'd like a one-on-one with Kenny.
-* If you need to speak to Kenny outwith these times, send an emailto schedule with him.
 * If you'd like a one-on-one with a post doc just email or slack them!